 My advise is to be prepared for all kinds of weather.
 Be prepared that you might have to change your plans (or spend more on an upgrade to a safer car).
 Have warm clothes with you.
 Think of the unpredictability as an adventure.
 Always check the road conditions and weather forecast or talk to locals.
 Stay safe.

 I do hope that this information helps a little in your decision making and that you find a car that is comfortable for you and your budget.
-If you have any questions about this, do not hesitate to e-mail us at firstname.lastname@example.org or send us a line on our various social media sites.
+If you have any questions about this, do not hesitate to e-mail us at email@example.com or get in touch on our various social media sites.

 Other interesting SADcars blogs related to driving in the fall in Iceland